awslabs/multi-model-server/README.md

 **name-symbol.json**

-  This is the model's definition in json format.
+  This is the model's definition in JSON format.
 You can name it whatever you want, using a consistent prefix.
 The pattern expected is `my-awesome-network-symbol.json` or `mnist-symbol.json` so that when you use `deep-model-export` you're passing in the prefix and it'll look for prefix-symbol.json.
 You can generate this file in a variety of ways, but the easiest for MXNet is to use the `.export` feature or the `mms.export_model` method described later.

 **name-0000.params**